fitbenchmarking/fitbenchmarking/docs/source/concept/why.rst

 algorithmically, it is increasingly important that we have the best algorithm without needing to check it by eye.

-FitBenchmarking will help the scientist make an informed choice by comparing runtime and accuracy of all available minimizers, on their specific hardware, on problems from their science area, which will ensure they are using the most appropriate minimizer.
+FitBenchmarking will help the **scientist** make an informed choice by comparing runtime and accuracy of all available minimizers, on their specific hardware, on problems from their science area, which will ensure they are using the most appropriate minimizer.

-FitBenchmarking will help the scientific software developer ensure that the most robust and quickest algorithms for the type of data analysis they support are available in their software.
+FitBenchmarking will help the **scientific software developer** ensure that the most robust and quickest algorithms for the type of data analysis they support are available in their software.

-FitBenchmarking will help mathematicians see what the state of the art is, and what kinds of data are problematic.
+FitBenchmarking will help **mathematicians** see what the state of the art is, and what kinds of data are problematic.
 It will give them access to real data, and will give a route for novel methods to quickly make it into production.

-A workflow as described plays a crucial role in the processing and analysis of data at large research facilities in tasks as diverse as instrument calibration, refinement of structures, and data analysis methods specific to different scientific techniques.
+A workflow as described above plays a crucial role in the processing and analysis of data at large research facilities in tasks as diverse as instrument calibration, refinement of structures, and data analysis methods specific to different scientific techniques.
 FitBenchmarking will ensure that, across